Skip to content

 Inheriting a house with a tenant.
 You can always sell it.

 If Inheriting a house with a tenant is too stressful, and you intend on dumping the property quickly, you can contact a ‘We Buy Houses’ type company.
 These places are easy to find with a simple Google Search.
 This transaction will be quick and hassle-free, but you will give up significant equity.
 If you want maximum financial gain, you should take a different route.
-However, this may be the best fit if you are adamant that you want a hassle-free and quick process.
+However, this may be the best option if you are adamant that you want a hassle-free and quick process.

 Keeping Your Inherited Rental House

-If you decide to keep the rental property, I recommend that you manage the property yourself.
+When inheriting a house with a tenant and deciding to keep it as a rental property, I recommend you manage it yourself.
 A property management company will ease some of the hassles but will add to the cost.
 You should learn how to manage the property and decide if you want to delegate this to a management company.
-By understanding the business, you will know what to watch out for and what to stay on top of.
-If you immediately turn it over to a management company, you will not have the experience to determine if the company is doing a fair job for its pay.

-A lease is essential when you own rental properties, and you must ensure that your tenant is on a valid lease.
-If there is an existing lease, which you inherited along with the property, you should vet the terms and conditions to ensure it’s adequate.
+A lease is essential when you own rental properties, and you must ensure your tenant is on a valid lease.
+If there is an existing lease, which you inherited along with the tenant, you should vet the terms of their lease to ensure it’s adequate.
 A real estate attorney can help you with this, and that is money well spent while you are learning the business.
-If there is no lease, you need to get the tenant on a lease as fast as possible.
-Usually, you can offer a reduced month or some other benefit in exchange for the tenant signing a new lease.

 Conclusion

 When Inheriting a house with a tenant, you must decide if you are keeping the house.
-Before you make that decision, know exactly where you stand with the place and the situation with the tenant.
+Before you make that decision, know exactly where you stand with the new property and the situation with the tenant.
 You must also understand the local real estate market to know what to expect if you sell the house.
 Once you know these things, you can decide whether to sell the house or become a landlord.
 If you want to keep the rental property, please check in with me frequently for real estate investing advice.

 Author